ImperialCollegeLondon/openFrame/README.md

 This repository hosts information and instructions associated with the modular _openFrame_ microscope, a cost-effective platform based on open-hardware core components that can be configured or adapted to most light microscopy techniques and is intended to be used with open-source software, making instruments straightforward to maintain and to upgrade. _openFrame_ microscopes are based on stackable cylindrical aluminium layers centred on an optical axis that can accommodate a range of generic or specialised microscope components and which are ready to be mounted to external components such as optical cage systems.
 We are licensing the core _openFrame_ components under under the permissive version of the CERN Open Hardware License Version 2 ([https://ohwr.org/cern_ohl_p_v2.pdf](https://ohwr.org/cern_ohl_p_v2.pdf)), including the component designs hosted on this repository.
 We do not wish to restrict users in their ability to utilise _openFrame_ components and, as well as supporting the assembly of open instrumentation, openFrame components can be used with closed-source and proprietary technologies

+Please see the ["How to cite openFrame" file](https://github.com/ImperialCollegeLondon/openFrame/blob/main/HOW%20TO%20CITE%20OPENFRAME.md) for information on how to cite _openFrame_

 ## Where to find information

 ### [CAD designs](https://github.com/ImperialCollegeLondon/openFrame/tree/main/openFrame%20CAD)